Get insider access

 No

-The Roborock Q5 has excellent battery performance.
+Battery performance is excellent.
 Its 5200 mAh battery has the same capacity as the flagship Roborock S7 MaxV, giving it a similarly lengthy runtime.
 In its low-power 'Quiet' mode, it can run for over 220 minutes, which comfortably exceeds the advertised maximum battery life of 180 minutes and gives it plenty of time to deal with lightweight debris.
 Its battery life drops to a little over 80 minutes in its high-power 'Max' mode, which is still plenty for dealing with smaller stubborn messes.
 The vacuum stops its cleaning task once its charge level drops below 20%, at which point it attempts to make its way back to its charging station.

 Design